Most businesses don’t struggle because the owner doesn’t understand the numbers. They struggle because everyone else doesn’t.

 they make better choices independently.

 This is why building financial acumen in teams is not “extra.”
 It’s operational leverage.
-Helping employees develop financial literacy leads to better outcomes for both the workforce and the business.
+Helping employees develop financial literacy leads to better outcomes for the workforce and the business, and employers benefit when financial literacy programs strengthen employee financial well-being.

 The Real Problem: Most Managers Were Never Taught Money Thinking